All About Oxalate Bladder And Kidney Stones In Your Cat

 Diets designed to prevent struvite urinary stones appear to, on occasion, make pets more susceptible to oxalate stones.
 There was a time when these diets were formulated to produce a markedly acidic urine.
 When oxalate stones began to increase in frequency, these diets were reformulated to come closer to a neutral pH.
 Today, it is more likely that cats that develop oxalate stones on those diets just aren’t drinking enough.

 In about 1994, human urologists became interested in a fragile bacteria that inhabited the large intestine of humans and many animals.
 That bacteria, Oxalobacter, was capable of destroying oxalate.
 In fact, oxalate was what it lived on.
-A study performed in 2003 appeared to indicate that humans with oxalate stone problems were less likely to have this bacteria. (ref)
+One study appeared to indicate that humans with oxalate stone problems were less likely to have this helpful bacteria.
+The theory was that prior antibiotic use might have killed of the bacteria, making those humans more susceptible to oxalate urinary tract stones.
+The bacteria is also present in some cats, you can read an article about that here.
+Whether or not the presence or absence of Oxalobacter plays a part in oxalate calculi formation in humans or cats remains unknown.
+Some studies suggest it might (read here) and some that it might not. (read here)

 It may turn out that some of my suggestion are unnecessary.
 It may turn out that some are ineffective.
 But until veterinarians better understand why some cats form calcium oxalate stones on one diet and lifestyle, while others with that same diet and lifestyle do not, this is the best advice I can give you.